What Are The Benefits Of Marriage Therapy?

 One of the most important skills you'll gain in marriage counseling can be how to communicate.
 Some of these skills might be best suited to the intimate relationship you're trying to develop with your spouse.

 However, most of what you learn about communication can serve you well wherever you go and whoever you interact with.
-Active listening, showing empathy, expressing your thoughts clearly, and avoiding personal attacks can make you more likable.
+Active listening, showing empathy, expressing your thoughts clearly, and avoiding personal attacks can make you more personable.
 These skills can also help you accomplish more at work and build lifelong friendships outside the marriage.

 Learn individual decision-making skills